Common notarisation mistakes and how to avoid them

 Post-notarisation mistakes

-The second is delivering the wrong file format.
-Receiving authorities expect the original tamper-evident PDF with the embedded notarial seal, not a printed scan.
-Printing and rescanning a digital notarisation often destroys its cryptographic integrity.
+- Delivering the wrong file format.
+Receiving authorities expect the original tamper-evident PDF, not a printed scan.

-The third is losing the audit trail.
+- Losing the audit trail.
 The session recording, identity verification logs, and cryptographic hashes are part of the legal proof.
-Keep them archived in case the notarisation is ever challenged.

-The fourth is waiting too long to use the document.
-Some receiving parties require that notarised documents be presented within a specific window, often three to six months.
-Use yours promptly.
+- Waiting too long to use the document.
+Some receiving parties require documents to be presented within three to six months.

 Ready to notarise your document with a platform built to prevent these mistakes?
-My Notary guides you through every step, from document review to apostille delivery, so nothing falls through the cracks.
+My Notary guides you through every step, from document review to final delivery.